awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 If you specified an alternate domain name to use with your distribution, choose **Custom SSL Certificate**, and then, to validate your authorization to use the alternate domain name, choose a certificate that covers it\.
 If you want viewers to use HTTPS to access your objects, choose the settings that support that\.

 **Note**
 Before you can specify a custom SSL certificate, you must specify a valid alternate domain name\.
-For more information, see [Requirements for using alternate domain names](CNAMEs.md#alternate-domain-names-requirements) and [Using Alternate Domain Names and HTTPS](using-https-alternate-domain-names.md)\.
+For more information, see [Requirements for using alternate domain names](CNAMEs.md#alternate-domain-names-requirements) and [Using alternate domain names and HTTPS](using-https-alternate-domain-names.md)\.
 + **Default CloudFront Certificate \(\*\.cloudfront\.net\)** – Choose this option if you want to use the CloudFront domain name in the URLs for your objects, such as `https://d111111abcdef8.cloudfront.net/image1.jpg`\.
 + **Custom SSL Certificate** – Choose this option if you want to use your own domain name in the URLs for your objects as an alternate domain name, such as `https://example.com/image1.jpg`\.
 Then choose a certificate to use that covers the alternate domain name\.
 The list of certificates can include any of the following:
   + Certificates provided by AWS Certificate Manager